tayalmanan28/my_blogs/_posts/2022-09-13-Curriculum-for-Reinforcement-Learning.md

 ---
 toc: true
 layout: post
-description: Describing a robot with URDF.
+description: Curriculum for Reinforcement Learning.
 image: images/rpi.png
 categories: [Robotics]
-title: Introduction to URDF
+title: Curriculum for Reinforcement Learning
 ---

 It sounds like an impossible task if we want to teach integral or derivative to a 3-year-old who does not even know basic arithmetics.
 That&rsquo;s why education is important, as it provides a systematic way to break down complex knowledge and a nice curriculum for teaching concepts from simple to hard.
 A curriculum makes learning difficult things easier and approachable for us humans.
 But, how about machine learning models?
 Can we train our models more efficiently with a curriculum?
 Can we design a curriculum to speed up learning?